 Process for Updating Nominations

-Updating your SIPP beneficiary nominations typically involves contacting your pension provider and completing the necessary paperwork.
-You can find more information on nominating pension beneficiaries.
-It’s essential to ensure that your nominations are updated correctly to avoid any potential issues with your pension benefits.
+Updating your SIPP beneficiary nominations typically involves contacting your pension provider and completing a new nomination form.
+You can find more general information on nominating pension beneficiaries.
+It’s important to ensure that the new nomination clearly supersedes any previous version — most providers will confirm this in writing once processed.

 The process usually involves the following steps: